-This will give you direct insight into how well your body is producing, converting and utilizing thyroid hormone in the body.
+This will give you direct insight into how well your body is producing, converting, and utilizing thyroid hormones in the body.

 EVERY patient with hypothyroidism should get this panel and they should understand the difference between “optimal” and “normal” levels.

-Your Doctor is most likely basing his recommendations off of the "normal" range, but I will show you what "optimal" range you should be shooting for in each test.
+Your Doctor is most likely basing his recommendations on the “normal” range, but I will show you what “optimal” range you should be shooting for in each test.